finlaywashere/CSF/specification.md

 If the certificate does not have a signer (CA, etc...), then it must be signed by the private key associated with its public key.

-The certificate must end with `--end-csm-cert---`.
+The certificate must end with `--end-csf-cert---`.

 ### 1.1 Certificate File Flags